TEDDY: A Family Of Foundation Models For Understanding Single Cell Biology: Abstract

 \section{Abstract}

-Understanding the biological mechanism of disease is critical for medicine, and in particular drug discovery.
-AI-powered analysis of genome-scale biological data hold great potential in this regard.
+Understanding the biological mechanisms of disease is crucial for medicine, and in particular, for drug discovery.
+AI-powered analysis of genome-scale biological data holds great potential in this regard.
 The increasing availability of single-cell RNA sequencing data has enabled the development of large foundation models for disease biology.
-However, existing foundation models either do not improve or only modestly improve over task-specific models in downstream applications.
-Here, we explored two avenues for improving the state-of-the-art.
-First, we scaled the pre-training dataset to 116 million cells, which is larger than those used by previous models.
+However, existing foundation models only modestly improve over task-specific models in downstream applications.
+Here, we explored two avenues for improving single-cell foundation models.
+First, we scaled the pre-training data to a diverse collection of 116 million cells, which is larger than those used by previous models.
 Second, we leveraged the availability of large-scale biological annotations as a form of supervision during pre-training.
 We trained the \model family of models comprising six transformer-based state-of-the-art single-cell foundation models with 70 million, 160 million, and 400 million parameters.
-We vetted our models on two downstream evaluation tasks --- identifying the underlying disease state of held-out donors not seen during training and distinguishing healthy cells from diseased ones for disease conditions and donors not seen during training.
-Scaling experiments showed that performance improved predictably with both data volume and parameter count.
-Our models showed substantial improvement over existing work on the first task and more muted improvements on the second.
+We vetted our models on several downstream evaluation tasks, including identifying the underlying disease state of held-out donors not seen during training, distinguishing between diseased and healthy cells for disease conditions and donors not seen during training, and probing the learned representations for known biology.
+Our models showed substantial improvement over existing works, and scaling experiments showed that performance improved predictably with both data volume and parameter count.